21st Century Breakdown (song): Release and reception

 On September 10, 2009, Green Day's official site announced that the song would be the band's next single.
-However, on September 25, Green Day instead said that "East Jesus Nowhere" would be released as the next single and offered a release date of October 19.
+However, on September 25, Green Day instead said that "East Jesus Nowhere" would be released next and offered a release date of October 19.
 On October 21, the band again asserted that "21st Century Breakdown" would be released as a single and gave a release date of December 21.

 Reception to the song has been mainly positive.
 Spin thought that it was "Green Day's most epic song yet".
 AbsolutePunk stated that the song "bursts forth with resilient aplomb".
 Adam Downer of Sputnikmusic called the track "heavily indebted to The Who [and] Queen".

 Music video

 The music video for "21st Century Breakdown" was directed by Marc Webb.
-It premiered on-air and online October 19, 2009 on MTV and a number of its subsidiary websites.
+It premiered on-air and online October 19, 2009, on MTV and a number of its subsidiary websites.
 It starts off with a wall with the spray-painted woman and man from the album art of 21st Century Breakdown.
 After they kiss, the first chord strikes.
 The video is animated in graffiti until the final thirty seconds, when the graffiti version of Armstrong transitions into the real Armstrong and the video concludes in live action.